For the last play of the season there will be casting read through, open for all to attend . . .

 *Tap-dancing rehearsals led by Lisa will start in February; and full rehearsals week beginning March 2nd.* Helen

-We do hope to see you at the castings - they both are fantastic plays.
+I do hope to see you at the castings - it is a fantastic play.